riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ## Function Multi-version

 Function multi-versioning(FMV) provides an approach to selecting the appropriate function according to the runtime environment.
 This feature is triggered by `target/target_clones` function attribute.
 The compiler generates the resolver function based on the IFUNC mechanism.
-It expects that there is an API in the runtime environment for FMV to check if it fulfils all extension requirements.
+It expects that there is an API in the runtime environment for FMV to check if it fulfills all extension requirements.

 ### Function Mangling